Epsom and Leatherhead Railway: Transfer to joint status

 In fact it was the LBSCR which pressed ahead with a line to the south.
-On 13 July 1863 it obtained authorisation for a line from Leatherhead to Dorking.
+On 13 July 1863 it obtained an the London, Brighton and South Coast Railway (Dorking to Leatherhead) Act 1863 (26 & 27 Vict. c. cxxxvii) which gave authorisation for a line from Leatherhead to Dorking.
 By this time the company had decided on pursuing a trunk route through to Horsham and into Mid-Sussex.

 As the LBSCR traffic would include a number of through trains whereas the LSWR trains all terminated at Leatherhead, it was agreed between the two companies that each should have a separate, but adjacent, station on the extension line, the LSWR station being a terminus.
 The original 1859 joint station was now recognised as being inconveniently located and unsuitable for conversion as a through station.
-An Act of 25 July 1864 authorised an extension at Leatherhead (from the old joint station to the new dual stations) was opened on 4 March 1867, and the line was doubled between Epsom and Leatherhead on the same day.
+The South Western Railway (Various Powers) Act 1864 (27 & 28 Vict. c. ccxxvii) of 25 July 1864 authorised an extension at Leatherhead (from the old joint station to the new dual stations) was opened on 4 March 1867, and the line was doubled between Epsom and Leatherhead on the same day.
 For one week, the Brighton's station was still a terminus, as the line on to Dorking was not opened until 11 March 1867.
 The LSWR station was also a terminus for the time being.

 New Guildford line and the branch from Effingham

-In 1881 there was a Parliamentary battle between the LSWR and a proposed Guildford, Kingston and London Railway (GK&LR).
+In 1881 there was a parliamentary battle between the LSWR and a proposed Guildford, Kingston and London Railway (GK&LR).
 The GK&LR was projected to connect Guildford, through Cobham and Kingston, to Putney Bridge station (then referred to as Fulham), with trains running through on the Metropolitan District Railway to central London and the City.
 The LSWR proposed a defensive scheme for a line between Hampton Court Junction and Guildford via Cobham.
 In Parliament, the two groups agreed to separate the schemes: the GK&LR would build the section eastwards from Surbiton to Fulham, and the LSWR would build its own section to the south-west.
-This arrangement was authorised by Act of 22 August 1881.
+This arrangement was authorised by the South Western Railway Act 1881 (44 & 45 Vict. c. ccix) of 22 August 1881.

 In fact the GK&LR was unable to raise the considerable subscription it needed to proceed, and the project failed.
 The LSWR proceeded with its line, which became known as the New Guildford line.
 It opened on 2 February 1885 and included a branch from what later became Effingham Junction station to Leatherhead, with a station at Bookham.